Introducing Romi

 The chain reaction looks like this:

-This isn't just a patient awareness problem — it's a systemic failure at every level of care.
-The consequences reach every system in the body: cardiovascular, skeletal, neurological, metabolic.
-This is about understanding the whole picture, and building a future where midlife women are no longer the afterthought.
+This is not just a patient awareness problem; it is a systemic failure at every level of care.
+The consequences reach every system in the body: cardiovascular, skeletal, neurological, and metabolic.
+This is about understanding the whole picture and building a future where midlife women are no longer the afterthought.

 What Romi Stands For